 A Program of Emphasis (POE) is a program somewhat similar to a “major” at other institutions.
 The POE allows students to take courses, work on projects, and pursue internships in two or more areas of study.
-There are two types of POE: traditional ones, called designated, and individualized by the student.
+There are two types of POE: designated or individualized (by the student).

 Designated POEs are the most similar to the traditional major.

 An individualized POE combines areas of study that interest a student.
 The program of study is designed by the student in consultation with at least two faculty advisors.
 Individualized POEs are intended to meet particular student needs with unique combinations of courses.
 Approval requires students to write a rationale that describes how the courses they have listed help them reach the academic goals of the POE.
 An individualized POE may also focus on courses from one department.
 An individualized POE must contain a minimum of 45 and a maximum of 63 credit hours.
 A minimum of 18 credit hours must be at the 300 or 400 level.
 Students wishing to pursue this option must:

 • Select an adviser in each department named in the title of the POE

 • Create, in consultation with the advisers, a collection of courses to constitute the POE.
 If a course listed in the POE has prerequisites, these prerequisites must also be included in the POE.

 • Create, in consultation with the advisers, a goal statement and a rationale, which explains how the courses included in the POE enable the student to fulfill the goals of the POE.
 Ultimately, the acceptance of an individualized POE will depend on the student’s ability to justify that a particular combination of courses will allow the student to reach the stated academic goals.

 • Solicit from all of the student’s advisers supporting comments attesting to the acceptability of the student’s academic goals, the appropriateness of the course selections and rationale, and the overall coherence of the POE.
 The signatures of advisers’ without comments will not be sufficient.